Definition, Etiology, PathogenesisTop

 2) Gastric pH: The initial evaluation includes measurement of gastric pH; low gastric pH with an elevated gastrin level is confirmatory.
 Elevated gastric pH despite high gastrin levels may be suggestive of etiologies that are related to secondary hypergastrinemia, such as those related to proton pump inhibitor (PPI) use.

 3) Secretin stimulation test: In patients with gastrin or gastric pH levels that are not diagnostic, this test differentiates gastrinomas from other hypergastrinemia-related etiologies.
 Secretin stimulates gastrinoma cells, resulting in a dramatic serum gastrin rise in the setting of gastrinoma, compared with a normal response of G-cell inhibition.
 The test is conducted by administering a weight-based secretin dose and monitoring serum gastrin levels frequently within 20 minutes of administration.
 PPIs must be discontinued for a minimum of 3 weeks prior to testing to avoid false-positive results.
-The secretin stimulation test is considered positive if the gastrin level is >95 pmol/L (200 ng/L) in ≥1 samples.
+The secretin stimulation test is considered positive if the gastrin level is >95 pmol/L (200 ng/L) in ≥1 sample.
 The test should be avoided in patients with active severe ZES symptoms.

 4) Additional tests: Serum chromogranin (elevated), gastric acid secretion studies (basal acid output monitoring; this is not commonly performed due to technical difficulty).